RubySpeeders/Drum-Roulette/README.md

 5. Install the dependencies: `yarn install`
 6. Start the development server: `yarn dev`
 7. Open your browser and access the application at `http://localhost:3000`

-## Setup Backend for Local Development

-### TL;DR

-The backend is in Spring Boot and PostgreSQL.
-The spring boot application serves resources to the front end from the database.
-To begin development, you'll need:

-- Java 17
-- PostgreSQL

-### Setup Steps

-- [ ] Install Java 17
-- [ ] Install PostgreSQL
-- [ ] Initialize the database in backend/band-assignments/database

-  - [ ] `cd backend/band-assignments/database`
-  - [ ] Review schema.sql.
-Change the initial data in initial-data.sql to any test data you'd like.
-I'd suggest you don't commit any real names to GitHub.
-  - [ ] `touch start.sh`
-  - [ ] `nano start.sh` or `sudo nano start.sh`
-  - [ ] Enter the following to start.sh:

-    ```
-    #!/bin/bash
-     export DATABASE_OWNER=america
-     export DATABASE_PASSWORD=godbless
-     export DATABASE_USER=puertorico
-     export DB_URL=jdbc:postgresql://localhost:5432/band
-     export DATABASE_NAME=band

-     chmod +x create_db.sh

-     ./create_db.sh
-    ```

-- [ ] `./start.sh`

-Enter in your password for postgres each time you are prompted.
-If all goes well, this process should generate an initial database.

-- [ ] Build the Spring Boot project
-- [ ] Edit configuration to include the following environment variables:
-  - [ ] SERVER_PORT
-  - [ ] DATABASE_NAME
-  - [ ] DATABASE_OWNER
-  - [ ] DATABASE_PASSWORD
-  - [ ] PORT (refers to Database)
-        These must match the values you chose for your test database
-- [ ] Run the application

 ## Coding Standards and Guidelines